PhillipTh0mas/crabbot/README.md

 - Manages **sessions**, **runs**, and **queues**
 - Persists all state locally as transparent files (JSON / JSONL)
 - Builds prompts deterministically from history + system rules
-- Executes **explicit, auditable tools** (no raw shell access)
 - Works with **self-hosted LLMs** and OpenAI-compatible APIs

-There is **no hidden memory** and no background agent magic.
-If the model “remembers” something, you can find it on disk.

 ## Inspiration